GenericMappingTools/gmt/doc/rst/source/grdmath.rst

 #.
 Operators **DEG2KM** and **KM2DEG** are only exact when a spherical Earth
    is selected with :term:`PROJ_ELLIPSOID`.

 #.
+Operator **DOT** normalizes 2-D vectors before the dot-product takes place.
+   For 3-D vector they are all unit vectors to begin with.

+#.
 The color-triplet conversion functions (**RGB2HSV**, etc.) includes not
    only r,g,b and h,s,v triplet conversions, but also l,a,b (CIE L a b ) and